The author is a guitarist and bassist with over 35 years of experience as a musician.

 Heavy Metal on a Budget

 Remember, it’s not the shape of the guitar that matters, but the tone.
-For metal, look for guitars made from mahogany or basswood, and consider skipping the whammy bar for a tailpiece that will give you good sustain and resonance.
-Pickups should be hot and have good low end.
+For metal, look for guitars made from mahogany or basswood.
+You can go with a whammy bar, or look for a tailpiece that will give you better sustain and resonance.
+Pickups should be hot and have a good low end.

 How to Choose the Right Guitar for Metal

 There are basically three steps to finding the right guitar, no matter what style of music you play:

 - Research: Read every piece of information you can get your hands on.
 The internet makes this easy.
 Be sure to visit the websites of the different guitar manufacturers to get your info first-hand.
 Read reviews whenever you can, but keep in mind that most gear reviews are done by players who are really happy or really frustrated.
 Most people are somewhere in between.